Disappearance of Michele Anne Harris: Third trial

 Cal was freed on $500,000 bail pending the third trial, a week after the Court of Appeals ruling.
 Citing it, his attorneys moved for a change of venue.
-In January 2014, the case was removed to Schoharie County Court, a similar rural upstate county, 125 mi away from Tioga.
+In January 2014, the case was moved to Schoharie County Court, a similar rural upstate county, 125 mi away from Tioga.

 Jury selection began in January 2015.
 Judge George Bartlett would be the fourth judge to preside over the trial.
 Since Keene had resigned in order to assume Tioga County's judgeship after Sgueglia retired at the end of 2012, his replacement, a former assistant DA, Kirk Martin, took over the case for the prosecution.

 The defense had found new evidence to reinforce its argument that the state police had focused on Cal to the exclusion of other suspects.
 It offered one of its own: Stacy Stewart, the Texan who Michele's coworkers at Lefty's recalled had come there frequently and whom Michele had once given a ride to, who had come to the area from his home state to work at the new Nucor steel plant in Elmira.
 It offered testimony (most of it given outside the presence of the jury) from a former girlfriend of Stewart's, a Texas parole officer, claiming during their brief relationship Stewart had told her he had murdered someone, that he had in the past been involved with the Ku Klux Klan, was the last to see Michele alive and that on another occasion he had said he knew how to hide a body, since Stewart himself had returned to Texas and could not be located.

 Tubbs took the stand again to bolster the Stewart theory.
 He said that he remembered the sight well, since he had been driving slowly because of the hay wagon, and gone even more slowly as he passed the two vehicles since the truck was parked in such a way that he had to turn slightly to get around it.
 Tubbs identified a photograph of Stewart as the man he had seen that morning and described a parked black or dark blue Chevrolet truck, consistent with what the defense had determined Stewart was driving at the time, in great detail.
 The prosecution again questioned how he could have seen them so well in the predawn light to identify them from photographs many years later, noting especially that the three other photos in the lineup the defense had had him identify Stewart from were of men who looked nothing like Stewart.
 Tubbs held firm, insisting that he remembered the man having large ears.

 The case went to the jury in May.
 It was unable to reach a verdict and a mistrial was declared.
 A fourth trial was scheduled for the following year.